CodeShayk/ApiAggregator/README.md

 - The framework allows a request to fetch entire aggregated response or partial response by including a subset of configured apis.

 ### When is ApiAggregator useful?
-ApiAggregator is helpful for various use cases.
+ApiAggregator is useful in various use cases.
 - For creating Level 2 (functional or BFF) apis using Level 1 (core resource) apis.
 - For flexibil extending an api without having to break existing consumers.
 - For on demand data retrieval using list of apis
-- and Many more ..
+- and Many more.

 ## Using ApiAggregator
 ### Step 1.
 Create Aggregated Contract